faace/aFrameByCode/README.md

 - use code to add assets whenever you want
 - use code to switch multiple scenes
 - use code to realise anything easily, such a template entity, grid or some kind of layout
+- **use code to animate an entity by any move/rotation/scale/color/fade action**

 *Read this in other languages: [English](README.md), [简体中文](README.zh-cn.md), [正體中文](README.zh-tw.md).*